MediScribe/docjet-mobile/architecture.md

 *   **`just_audio`: Stream Frequency & Filtering:** `just_audio` streams, particularly `positionStream`, can emit events very frequently (e.g., 60Hz).
 The `PlaybackStateMapperImpl` needs to handle this, potentially filtering events (e.g., using RxDart's `.distinct()` with custom comparison logic) to avoid unnecessary state calculations and UI rebuilds while still allowing essential updates (like position changes during playback or state changes).
 See `docs/audio_player_analysis.md` Update 2/3.
 *   **State Synchronization & UI Responsiveness:** Achieving immediate UI feedback (e.g., slider thumb tracking user drag) often requires temporary local state within the widget (`StatefulWidget`).
 This local state must be carefully reconciled with the authoritative `PlaybackState` flowing from the Cubit/Service to avoid visual inconsistencies or flickering, especially after actions like seeking.
 Relying solely on the state stream can feel laggy, but manual/optimistic updates introduce risks if not perfectly aligned with the actual player state changes.
 See `docs/audio_player_analysis.md` Update 4.
 *   **Integration Testing:** Given the critical dependency wiring between the Adapter, Mapper, and Service, **integration tests** are highly recommended.
 These tests should verify that events emitted by a (mocked) Adapter correctly propagate through a real Mapper and Service to produce the expected `PlaybackState` output, catching DI or initialization errors that unit tests miss.

+### 3.5.
+Testing Strategy (NEW SECTION)

+This architecture enables a robust testing strategy across different layers:

+*   **Domain Layer:** Tested using pure Dart **unit tests**.
+These tests verify business logic, entities, and interface contracts without any Flutter or external dependencies.
+Mocks are used for repository/service interfaces defined within the domain.
+*   **Data Layer:**
+    *   **Unit Tests:** Repository implementations, data sources, mappers, and services are unit-tested.
+External dependencies (e.g., `just_audio`, `Hive`, network clients like `Dio`, platform interfaces) are mocked using libraries like `mockito`.
+This verifies the logic within the data layer components in isolation.
+    *   **Integration Tests:** Where valuable, integration tests can verify the interaction with actual external systems like the local database (Hive) or file system, though these are typically slower and more brittle than unit tests.
+*   **Presentation Layer:**
+    *   **Cubit/Bloc Tests:** State management logic is tested using libraries like `bloc_test`.
+Dependencies (Repositories/Services from the domain layer) are mocked to verify that the Cubit emits the correct states in response to events or method calls.
+    *   **Widget Tests:** UI components (`Widgets`, `Pages`) are tested using `flutter_test`.
+These tests verify that widgets render correctly based on given states and that user interactions (button taps, form inputs) trigger the appropriate actions (e.g., calling methods on a mocked Cubit).